Our Swift client is supported on iOS, macOS, tvOS and watchOS, and is usable from both Swift and Objective-C.

 To begin, you will need to initialize the client.
 In order to do this you will need your Application ID and API Key.
 You can find both on your Algolia account.

-The api key that is displayed here is your ADMIN API Key.
+If an api key is displayed in the previous snippet it is your ADMIN API Key.
 To maintain security, never use your ADMIN API Key on your frontend or share it with anyone.
 In your frontend, use the SEARCH ONLY API Key or any other key that has search only rights.

 If you are building a native app on mobile, be sure to not include the search API key directly in the source code.
 You should instead consider fetching the key from your servers during the app’s startup.